Crosmot/quake4spring2020/README.md

 3) Item upgrade

--To test, get the haste powerup either from monster drops or the "spawn powerup_haste"/"give powerup_haste" commands
+-To test, get the haste powerup either from monster drops or the "spawn powerup_haste" command